9 Main Disadvantages Of Poplar Wood

 Does Poplar Wood Crack Easily?

-Yes, poplar wood cracks easily especially when they dry. poplar is too soft, and it has poor density.
+Yes, poplar wood cracks easily especially when it is dry. poplar is too soft, and it has poor density.
 Therefore, it tends to crack and split easily by exterior impacts.

 You can prevent the cracking of poplar wood when drying by sealing the wood before drying.